pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Gameboy.md

 * "Text", mode 0, tile based, supports lores graphics (4x4 pixels) and scrolling
 * "Drawing", mode 1, APA mode, supports lores graphics (via z88dk) and pixel graphics (via gbdk)

+In mode 0, the font and UDGs are copied to the into the tilemap, as a result you should set the font and graphics once the mode has been switched.

 ## Limitations

 * Graphics support is not complete